aragan96/homework3/README.md

 Test name: testOwnershipStrength
 Test description: Tests whether nodes with higher ownership strength are given priority and only their messages are received.
 To run:
-1) Start up 6 terminals in the test's folder
+1) Start up 6 terminals in the test's folder and run clean_up.py in one of them.
 2) In the first, run "python eb.py 127.0.0.1" and wait a few seconds
 3) In the second, run "python eb.py 127.0.0.2 127.0.0.1" and wait a few seconds
 4) In the third, run "python eb.py 12.0.0.3 127.0.0.1" and wait a few seconds